 Smoking cigarettes is a well-known cause of lung cancer, but it's associated with many other cancers, as well.
 In fact, studies show that individuals who smoke for long periods of time are more likely than non-smokers to develop colorectal cancer.

 Obesity and excess body fat have been shown to be associated with increased incidence of colorectal cancer.
 Moreover, a recent study has shown that excess body fat at an early age might be associated with colon cancer risk later in life.
-Thus, preventing excess body fat and obesity in young individuals could be associated with early-onset colon cancer prevention.
-I suggest patients make it a goal to exercise for at least 30 minutes a day, four days a week.

 5. Ulcerative colitis